zhangtian-yang/DeepLncPro/README.md

 ====
 Description:
 ------------
-DeepLncPro is able to identify the promoter of Long non-coding RNA in Human and Mouse.
+DeepLncPro is able to identify the promoter of long non-coding RNA in Human and Mouse.

 Installation:
 -------------